 Drink prices in bars start at around 120 baht for happy hour pricing.
 200 baht for a cocktail is more of the norm.
 You’ll pay even more at resorts that offer alcohol.

 Best Bars in Railay

 If going out for drinks (and you should), here are a few of our favorite drinking places and bars in Railay.

-The only place on Railay West truly worthy of a drink is the Flame Tree.
+The Flame Tree is another long-held Railay institution.
 Directly on the beach in front of Walking Street, Thai mats are strategically placed in the sand to provide you an excellent view for sunset.
 Flip through the extensive drink menu to pick your poison and sink into the sand as the sun sinks into the sea!

-This unique bar is our favorite spot to grab a drink in Railay and one of our favorite places to grab a drink in the world.
+This unique bar is our favorite spots to grab a drink in Railay.
+Actually it’s one our favorite places to have a drink in the world.
 At Tew Lay Bar there are tree-house-like platforms that jut right over into the Andaman Sea.

 Just look at this place!
 It’s truly incredible.

 To get to Tew Lay Bar, walk along Railay East and continue walking past the Last Bar, for about 5-10 minutes.
 Tew Lay Bar is a bit out of the way, but its remoteness adds to its charm and uniqueness.
 There’s nothing else around Tew Lay Bar, which is part of what makes this place so awesome.

 And although Tew Lay is on Railay East, it still makes a fantastic place to watch a sunset in Railay.
 The land here actually curves around and you end up facing back towards the isthmus making for an unforgettable sunset.